Writing Insights

 Sentence rhythm

-Each bar of this metric is a sentence: taller bars mean more words.
+Each bar of this metric is a sentence in your work: taller bars mean more words.
 You can hover over each bar to locate the sentence in your document.

 Paragraph density